-It’s 2017, the year I’ve been dreading since 2007.
+2017 was the year I’d been dreading since 2007.
 I wanted to line my adolescent gray skies with adulthood silver linings—professional accomplishments, a passport full of exotic stamps, success.
 Wholly unoriginal, I understand that, but I wanted to be something worth being.

 Ten years ago, I set off to college full of ambition and excitement for the future.
-I worked hard, did relatively well, and graduated magna cum laude four years later, but I don’t remember being full of ambition or excitement after that commencement ceremony.
+I worked hard, did relatively well, and graduated magna cum laude four years later, but I don’t remember being full of ambition or excitement afterwards.
 Hesitation, anxiety, and confusion were my guide posts.
-I knew I needed to find a job, preferably a career, but I had no idea where to begin (with a BA in English Literature, opportunities weren’t exactly blinking neon signs screaming, “This way!”).
+I needed to find a job, preferably a career, but I had no idea where to begin (with a BA in English Literature, opportunities weren’t exactly blinking neon signs screaming, “This way!”).
 I moved back home, as per the millennial stereotype, and started searching for jobs.
 Instead, what I found was more anxiety and fear.

 The next six years would be a continuous slog of failures and false starts, and only now can I look back at what I learned in the process.

 Lesson #1: Learn when to stick it out and when to call it quits.

 Post-grad life saw me back at my family-owned bookstore in Mississippi simultaneously planning my wedding and future.
 Two days before the ceremony, I interviewed for a social media marketer position at a tech start-up.
 They told me to show up the Monday after the honeymoon.
 Relief.